Denel: Financial difficulties

-In 2004 Denel CEO Victor Moche informed parliament that the company was near bankruptcy after suffering a loss in the financial year 2003/4 of R358 million contributing to a mounting company debt of R1 billion.
+In 2004, Denel CEO Victor Moche informed parliament that the company was near bankruptcy after suffering a loss in the financial year 2003/4 of R358 million contributing to a mounting company debt of R1 billion.
 This was blamed on a lack of access to foreign markets and not being able to secure domestic arms procurement contracts.
 State capture (2011/12 to 2017) had a debilitating effect on Denel and consequently the country's defence capability.
 The Zondo Commission placed the blame specifically on the 2015 board of directors, who almost immediately after their appointment started to implement a slew of poor decisions which brought Denel to its knees.

-In 2016 it was revealed that Denel had entered into a controversial single source supplier deal for ten years with VR Laser.
+In 2016, it was revealed that Denel had entered into a controversial single source supplier deal for ten years with VR Laser.
 The deal was controversial due to the generous terms of the contract and because VR Laser was owned by the Gupta family which had close ties to then South African president Jacob Zuma.
 This contributed to Denel incurring a loss, the first in eight years, amounting to R1.7 billion putting the company in financial difficulty.
 This led to Denel not being able to pay staff and company pensioners.
 In 2017 the civil society group Organisation Undoing Tax Abuse (OUTA) (OUTA) stated that it had laid corruption charges against the company's chairman Daniel Mantsha.
 In March 2019 Denel representatives gave testimony to the Zondo Commission about the company's deal with the Gupta owned VR Laser.
 Department of Public Enterprises Acting Director-General stated that the deal resulted in up to R3 billion in lost revenue for Denel.
 Following the conclusion of forensic investigations into allegations of corruption in Denel the company announced in July 2019 that it would seek to recoup misspent money by pursuing civil and criminal action against former company executives.

 From May 2020 through to January 2022 some of their employees were not paid, or were only paid a part of their salary, despite being expected to report for duty every day.
 The state owned company's financial troubles continued into 2021, when in April Denel Land Systems stopped paying its employees their salaries.
 Union UASA started legal proceedings in 2020 to recoup its members' salaries, while Solidarity achieved a victory in the Johannesburg Labour Court in February 2022, when Denel was ordered to pay out R90 million by March 8.
 Denel did not comply however, prompting Solidarity to seize its bank accounts, which facilitated the full payout by July.
 Solidarity also vowed to bring to book those responsible for the supposed "fund mismanagement and looting".
 Finance Minister Enoch Godongwana announced in his 2022 budget address that the National Treasury had assigned Denel R3 billion in bailouts for the 2021/22 financial year.
-Despite bank guarantees by government, Denel lost out on a R6 billion missiles deal (2022-2024) with Egypt, when South African banks cited ethical concerns and refused to extend a loan.
+Despite bank guarantees by the government, Denel lost out on a R6 billion missiles deal (2022-2024) with Egypt, when South African banks cited ethical concerns and refused to extend a loan.